India is home to the biggest youth population on earth:

 600 million people are under the age of 25.

-Many young Indians work for multinational corporations and with the proliferation of the information technology jobs, a growing number are finding themselves with good salaries.
+Many young Indians work for multinational corporations and with the proliferation of information technology jobs, a growing number are finding themselves with good salaries.

 Their salaries and spending habits are booming along with the economy.